What Employers Should Not Keep in Employee Personnel Records

 Information in personnel records must be factual.

-Supervisor or Human Resources staff opinions; random notes; gossip; unfounded rumors; questions, reports, or tattletale allegations from other employees that are unexplored; allegations not pursued, investigated, and concluded; and any other non-factual information, commentary, or notes should be excluded from an employee's personnel file.
+The manager's or Human Resources staff opinions; random notes; gossip; unfounded rumors; questions, reports, or tattletale allegations from other employees that are unexplored; allegations not pursued, investigated, and concluded; and any other non-factual information, commentary, or notes should be excluded from an employee's personnel file.

 One of the worst examples of offensive commentary that an HR manager found filed in an employee personnel record, involved a hiring manager’s interview notes.
 One stated: “Possibly too fat to get up and down the stairs as needed.”
 Imagine the employee, an attorney, and even future employees and supervisors reading comments such as these.